CESSProject/doc-v2/consensus-miner/running.md

 cess config set
 ```

-The following is an operational example of running the miner in the `Full` capacity:</br>
+The following is an operational example of running the miner in the `Full` capacity:

-*`Tips: You can press Enter to skip when the default value of 'current' is suitable`*
+*Tips: You can press Enter to skip when the default value of 'current' is suitable*

 ```bash
 Enter cess node mode from 'authority/storage/watcher' (current: authority, press enter to skip): authority